 B'Elanna: Not an engineer, right.

-- John Belushi once held Saturday Night Live hostage by refusing to say the show's Opening Catch Phrase.
+- John Belushi once held the show hostage by refusing to say the Opening Catch Phrase.
 He had a list of demands.

 - SNL also did an show-opener parody of American Idol and its unfathomable level of padding in which Jimmy Fallon as Ryan Seacrest kept cutting to commercial, including immediately after returning from commercial ("Welcome back to American Idol.
 We'll be right back.") and finishing with, "Kimberly, you are...
 LIVE, FROM NEW YORK...
 We'll be right back."